Information for Tenants and Homeowners

 Eviction moratorium under the CARES Act

 The CARES Act provides a temporary moratorium on evictions for most residents of federally subsidized apartments, including those supported by HUD, USDA or Treasury (Low Income Housing Tax Credit developments) as well a moratorium on filings for evictions for renters in homes covered by federally-backed (FHA, Fannie Mae, and Freddie Mac) mortgages for 120 days after enactment.
-The 120 period runs from March 27 until July 25.
+The federal moratorium on evictions has been extended until January 31, 2021.
+The moratorium requires tenants to provide a declaration to landlords.
+The federal CARES Act requires that landlords provide a 30 days notice.
+Texas State Law requires that the landlord follow specific steps.

-The National Low Income Housing Coalition website has a searchable database and map to identify if a house/multi-family property is covered by the CDC eviction moratorium: https://nlihc.org/federal-moratoriums.
+The National Low Income Housing Coalition website has a searchable database and map to identify if a house/multi-family property is covered by the CDC eviction moratorium.
 (NOTE: The database set-up does not work on Internet Explorer; please use another web browser.)